danja/dog/docs/overview.md

 Alternately the program may be run in real time by pressing button 5.
 Pressing this button again will halt the program.

+The HALT opcode will terminate a program and wait for keyboard input before switching to Program mode and zeroing the program counter.

+#### Error Messages

+xxxxnoPE - non-existent operation at xxxx

 ## Instruction Set

 _note to self_ - things like LDA will have a version for each of the addressing modes, ~ 6, so it's probably an idea to hop 8 values between base versions...hmm, testing values for switch statements via masks?